finpama/finpama/README.md

 # Hi, I’m Finpama
--  My name is Pedro Henrique, 15y and I'm Brazillian
+-  My name is Pedro Henrique, 15y and I'm Brazillian living in Paraná
 - ✔ Currently Front end developer, and a Full Stack dev in the future...
-- 👨‍💻 Started coding last year, and improved a lot in 2021 thanks to Alura
+- 👨‍💻 Started coding last year, and improved a lot in 2021 thanks to Edutech and Alura
 - 💼 I’m currently working with web design and ux using tools like HTML, CSS and Javascript
 - 📚 I’m looking to learn Js frameworks like React and back end tools like node
 - 🗣 I speak Portuguese and also English, and I still want to learn a lot more :)